To say my first Salvador carnival experience was overwhelming and bewildering would be an understatement.

 The Salvador Carnival Calendar

-You probably know that the carnaval dates are tied to Easter and the Lenten calendar.
+You may know that the carnaval dates are tied to Easter and the Lenten calendar.
 Carnaval in Salvador starts the Thursday before Ash Wednesday and goes through the official holiday, Carnaval Day, on Tuesday (the day before Ash Wednesday).

 Upcoming carnaval dates: